-Accurate AWS deployment diagrams can play a significant role in monitoring and internally communicating the design of well engineered AWS infrastructure.
+Accurate AWS cloud diagrams play a vital role in monitoring and internally communicating the operational status and design of your AWS infrastructure.

 7 min read